MicrosoftDocs/ATADocs/ATPDocs/atp-cas-isp-unconstrained-kerberos.md

 ### Constrained delegation

-Constrained entities can be abused if one of their delegation entries is sensitive.
 Review the sensitive users listed in the recommendations and remove them from the services to which the affected account can present delegated credentials.

 ### Resource-based constrained delegation (RBCD)

-Resource-based constrained entities can be abused if the entity itself is sensitive.
 Review the sensitive users listed in the recommendations and remove them from the resource.
 For more information about configuring RBCD, see [Configure Kerberos constrained delegation (KCD) in Azure Active Directory Domain Services](/azure/active-directory-domain-services/deploy-kcd).

 ## Next steps